apache/gravitino/docs/iceberg-rest-service.md

 ### Gravitino Iceberg catalog backend configuration

 :::info
-The Gravitino Iceberg REST catalog service uses the memory by default catalog backend.
+The Gravitino Iceberg REST catalog service uses the memory catalog backend by default.
 You can specify using a Hive or JDBC catalog backend in a production environment.
 :::

 #### Hive backend configuration